evan-f-palmer/squaredsoftware/README.md

 - A bullet

-  > things in a scrolling table
+  > things in a scrolling table or aligned awkwardly